Efficient Error-tolerant Search on Knowledge Graphs: Experimental Evaluation

-In this set of experiments, we evaluate the upper bound of cost models of our algorithms presented in Section~\ref{sec:ub}.
-Let's denote with ``WCED-A" and ``EXED-A'' the upper bounds of the cost model of WCED and EXED assuming independence of adjacent labels respectively, and denote with ``WCED-P" and ``EXED-P'' the upper bounds of the cost model of WCED and EXED assuming independence of path labels respectively.
-Figure~\ref{fig:sel} shows that both ``WCED-A'' and ``EXED-A'' have a better Spearman correlation with the actual cost than both ``WCED-P'' and ``EXED-P''.
-Both ``WCED-A'' and ``EXED-A'' have over $0.6$ correlation for queries up to $8$ edges, while ``WCED-P'' only has $0.5$ correlation when queries have $7$ edges and the correlation of ``EXED-P'' drops below $0.4$ when queries have more than $6$ edges.
-Based on these results, both WCED and EXED using our ``WCED-A'' provide good cost models for comparing the cost of different queries.
+\para{Upper-bound cost model evaluation} In this set of experiments, we evaluate the upper bound cost models of our algorithms presented in Section~\ref{sec:ub}.
+Let's denote with WCED-A and EXED-A the upper bounds of the cost model of WCED and EXED assuming independence of adjacent labels respectively, and denote with WCED-P and EXED-P the upper bounds of the cost model of WCED and EXED assuming independence of path labels respectively.
+Figure~\ref{fig:sel} shows that both WCED-A and EXED-A have a better Spearman correlation with the actual cost than both WCED-P and EXED-P. Both WCED-A and EXED-A have over $0.6$ correlation for queries up to $8$ edges, while WCED-P only has $0.5$ correlation when queries have $7$ edges and the correlation of EXED-P drops below $0.4$ when queries have more than $6$ edges.
+Based on these results, both WCED-A and EXED-A provide good cost models for comparing the cost of different queries.

-Sometimes we have a query and want to find the algorithm that has the least cost before running the algorithms.
-To evaluate the effectiveness of our cost models, we computed the gaps between the actual costs of WCED and EXED, i.e. actW-actE and their estimated costs, i.e. estW-estE.
+To further evaluate the effectiveness of our cost models, we computed the gaps between the actual costs of WCED and EXED, i.e., actW-actE and their estimated costs, i.e., estW-estE.
 A high correlation between the two gaps indicates that the cost model can show which algorithm has the least cost even though the actual value of the estimate may not be accurate.
-Figure ~\ref{fig:costcomp} shows us that for queries with up to $6$ edges, the correlation coefficient is good (over $0.7$).
+Figure~\ref{fig:costcomp} shows that for queries with up to $6$ edges, the correlation is strong (over $0.7$).